luismartinezs/js-design-patterns/README.md

-Code snippets from here: https://codesource.io/javascript-design-patterns/
+(some) Code snippets from here: https://codesource.io/javascript-design-patterns/